Program Requirements

 Transfer Credit

-- Majors may receive a maximum of 6 units of transfer credit from other colleges/universities to replace ECON1501 and/or ECON 1502.
-A minimum grade of C- must be earned.
+- Majors may receive a maximum of 6 units of transfer credit from other colleges/universities to replace ECON 1501 Introduction to Microeconomics and/or ECON 1502 Introduction to Macroeconomics.
+A minimum grade of C– must be earned.
 This policy is distinct from studying in an approved study abroad/study away program.
 Consult with the Economics department Academic Coordinator, as needed.

 - Transfer credit for computer science, mathematics, and probability/statistics courses is approved by the respective departments and is accepted by the Department of Economics for major credit.